HugoBlox/hugo-blox-builder/CONTRIBUTING.md

 ### Contribute a language pack

 To contribute a **new language pack** or an improvement to a language pack, refer to the [language pack guide](https://docs.hugoblox.com/reference/language/#create-or-modify-a-language-pack).
-Once created, [fork Hugo Blox Builder](https://github.com/HugoBlox/hugo-blox-builder), place your language pack in `blox-tailwind/i18n/`, add the name of the language to `blox-tailwind/data/i18n/language.yaml`, and open a Pull Request on Github with these two files.
+Once created, [fork Hugo Blox Builder](https://github.com/HugoBlox/hugo-blox-builder), place your language pack in `modules/blox-tailwind/i18n/`, add the language metadata to `modules/blox-tailwind/data/languages.yaml`, and open a Pull Request on Github with these two files.

 ### Contribute a theme pack